Why ‘default’ is a faulty word

 How to pair our word with self-select funds

 If the alternative to the default fund is a phrase like self-select, perhaps our new word should work as a pair with that.
 Expert-select?
 If we are going for a matched pair, we could make that pair a metaphor that helps people get it, for example set menu and a la carte.
 Or automatic and manual.
 Or would it be more useful to rename both halves of this pair?
-Hands on and hands off?
+The ITV DC Plan says hands on and hands off.
 Or should we drop the metaphor and go for the ‘what it says on the tin’ approach?
 For example, we invest it for you and you invest it yourself.

 Some people have pointed out that the default fund is often not really a fund but a strategy, that moves between funds over time.
 Either way, if the word we have is an adjective it should be good for most situations: primary fund or primary strategy or primary approach, for example.